ArshnavSinghal/MoodMuse/README.md

 # MoodMuse
 MoodMuse is an AI-powered music recommendation system that uses real-time facial emotion detection via webcam to suggest mood-aligned music.
+Built with Python, DeepFace, and OpenCV, it classifies emotions like Happy, Sad, Angry, and Neutral by processing facial features.
+The system then maps these emotions to relevant music tracks using the YouTube Data API, delivering personalized suggestions through an interactive Flask web interface.
+NumPy and Pandas support backend data processing, with planned future enhancements involving emotion-based user behavior analytics and reinforcement learning for adaptive recommendations.